vavrusa/ljdns/README.md

 ### DNSSEC

-The library provides an API to do online signing and verification of records.
-For that it needs ZSK (zone signing key).
-You can load private keys from PEM format, and public keys (for verification) from either DNSKEY RDATA or PEM.
+The library provides an API for online signing and verification of records.
+For that it needs zone signing key (ZSK) and preferably key signing key (KSK) if you don't plan to use the key forever.
+KSK can be the same key as ZSK, but that will make rollovers more error prone and complicated.
+You can load private keys from PEM, and public keys (for verification) from either DNSKEY RDATA or PEM.

 ```lua
 local dnssec = require('dns.dnssec')